 Why you might think Spanish coffee is bitter (trust us, you’re not alone)

 Traditionally coffee in Spain was preserved using sugar that was subsequently burnt during the roasting process, resulting in that burnt or bitter flavor you can often taste in Spanish coffee.
-And while this process isn’t necessary today, we often see that it is still used because people are attached to the flavor.
+Coffee preserved in this way is referred to as torrefacto in Spanish.
+While this process isn’t necessary today, we often see that it is still used because people are attached to the flavor.
+A common alternative to pure torrefacto coffee is a mezcla version, which mixes these sugar-coated beans with non-sugar-coated beans.
+If you find torrefacto too bitter, we recommend seeking out a mezcla.

 A typical coffee order in Spain might be anywhere from a café sólo (like an Italian espresso but slightly different if you ask the experts) to a café con leche or a coffee with milk.
-In the middle you’ll find coffee such as a cortado (espresso with a touch of milk) or a manchado (a cup of milk with a touch of espresso).
+In the middle you’ll find coffee such as a cortado (an espresso with a touch of milk) or a manchado (a cup of milk with a touch of espresso).
 Details like how much milk is added to the drink and whether it is hot or cold—or potentially both—are things that can change from region to region.
-You also might see drinks such as cappuccinos (Italian) or a flat white (British) but they might not be what you are expecting.
+For more details, be sure to check out the post we mentioned.
+You also might see drinks such as cappuccino (Italian) or a flat white (British) but they might not be what you are expecting.

-In addition, you should know that people go out for their coffee and actually drink it in the coffee shop.
-Likewise, giant to-go cups are not common here so don’t expect to find them unless you are in a tourist place.
-We recommend taking advantage that a quick cup of coffee offers you to sit down and relax or interact with the local shop owner—it might help you see things from a Spanish perspective.
+Finally, you should know that people go out for their coffee and actually drink it in the coffee shop.
+Likewise, giant to-go cups are not common here so don’t expect to find them unless you are in a touristy place.
+We recommend taking advantage of the fact that a quick cup of coffee offers you an opportunity to sit down and relax or interact with the local shop owner—it might help you see things from a Spanish perspective.

 If you have any questions, leave them in the comments and we hope you enjoy your café, however you happen to take it!